ucsf-web-services/ucsf_pattern_library/source/_patterns/01-atoms/lists.md

 # List Examples

 ## Description
 This section contains stylized ordered and unordered lists.
-At intitial development, there were only standard styles, but this section is intended to define the multiple stylized list treatments in one place.
+At initial development, there were only standard styles, but this section is intended to define the multiple stylized list treatments in one place.

 ## Usage
-TODO - Sara - branding usage
+Lists should be used to delineate a series of items.
+Lists help a user quickly scan a page for relevant information.